 There can be a number of possible reasons why your bedroom ceiling fan is not spinning so we are going to go over a few common causes.

 - Circuit breaker tripped

 - Wall switch faulty

-- Ceiling fan motor burnt out
+- The ceiling fan motor burnt out

-- Ceiling fan switch set to off.
+- The ceiling fan switch is set to off.

-- Remote control batteries low.
+- Remote control batteries are low.